stevekinney/face-cards/README.md

 Familiarize yourself with the [Jest documentation](https://facebook.github.io/jest/).

 ## Time Expectations

 We would expect this task to only take about 3 hours to complete.
-It's ok to go over if you're enjoying yourself, but if you go too much beyond please add some comments on how you would see yourself finishing this, what changes you might make, etc. and make your submission.
+It's okay to go over if you're enjoying yourself, but if you go too much beyond please add some comments on how you would see yourself finishing this, what changes you might make, etc. and make your submission.

 ## Technical Requirements